limabravoecho-collab/enquerant/README.md

 re-mining.
 The cache holds already-cleaned text, so a rule change has no effect until the cache is rebuilt.

 4. Copy the sealed volumes up to the runtime directory.
+Move any older volumes out first: EQ loads every `niichii_v*.bin` it finds, so leftover higher-numbered volumes from a previous build would load alongside the new ones.

    ```
    cp delm_volumes/niichii_v*.bin ..